Israel says 'no' to Middle East peace conference in Paris

 Many analysts believe the prospect of a two-state solution to the conflict is now beyond reach, with no signs of Israel ending its nearly 50-year occupation of the West Bank and East Jerusalem, which the Palestinians want for their own capital.

-(Additional reporting by Ori Lewis in Jerusalem and John Irish in Paris; Writing by Luke Baker; editing by Mark Heinrich)
+Additional reporting by Ori Lewis in Jerusalem, Ali Sawafta in Ramallah and John Irish in Paris; Writing by Luke Baker; editing by Mark Heinrich